 Foster care is care provided for children whose families are temporarily unable to care for them.
 Guided by federal (national) laws, local government determines the process of arranging foster care.
-Foster care is surprisingly common in the United States—about 750,000 children are in the foster care system each year.
+Foster care is surprisingly common in the United States.
+In 2019, about 424,000 children were in the foster care system.

 Foster parents assume day-to-day care for the child but in most instances do not have legal authority to authorize medical treatment.
 Although the details vary by state, in general, birth parents retain some decision-making responsibilities and consent-granting abilities for their children until a court states otherwise.
 The local agency for social services, in many communities called the Department of Social Services, often has the legal ability to authorize medical treatment for and make legal decisions for children in their care.